saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 ![](final-writeup_files/figure-gfm/installs-rating-1.png)<!-- -->

+    ## # A tibble: 5 x 4
+    ##   Installs                     min   max   med
+    ##   <fct>                      <dbl> <dbl> <dbl>
+    ## 1 Less than 100                1     5     5
+    ## 2 Between 100 and 1,000        1     5     4.5
+    ## 3 Between 1,000 and 10,000     1     5     4.2
+    ## 4 Between 10,000 and 100,000   1.6   5     4.2
+    ## 5 100,000 or Greater           1.6   4.9   4.2

 The boxplot above clearly shows a significant relationship between number of installs and rating.
+One intresting finding is that for apps that have installs less than 100, the median rating is a perfect score- a 5.
 As the number of installs increases the IQR appears to decrease in conjunction.
-Moreover median rating also increases with number of installs.
+Moreover, median rating also decreased with number of installs, with the levels Between 1,000 and 10,000, Between 10,000 and 100,000, and 100,000 or Greater all having medians of 4.2 compared to the medians 4.5 and 5 for the other two levels.

 ![](final-writeup_files/figure-gfm/type-rating-1.png)<!-- -->

+    ## # A tibble: 3 x 4
+    ##   Price                  min   max   med
+    ##   <fct>                <dbl> <dbl> <dbl>
+    ## 1 Free                   1       5   4.2
+    ## 2 Between $0 and $4.99   1       5   4.4
+    ## 3 Greater than $5        2.6     5   4.3

 From looking at this plot, there does seem to be some relationship between price of an app and the rating of an app.
-For free apps, we see a median of about 4.3, with lots of low outliers.
-If the price is between 0 and 4.99, then the median rating actually increases, with more ratings being closer to 4.4.
-If an app price is greater than 5 dollars, the median is about the same as the median rating for free apps, however there are less outliers for this category.
+For free apps, we see a median of 4.2, with lots of low outliers.
+If the price is between 0 and 4.99, then the median rating actually increases to 4.4.
+If an app price is greater than 5 dollars, the median decreases slightly to 4.2, however there are less outliers for this category.

 ![](final-writeup_files/figure-gfm/content-rating-1.png)<!-- -->

+    ## # A tibble: 5 x 4
+    ##   content_simp   min   max   med
+    ##   <chr>        <dbl> <dbl> <dbl>
+    ## 1 Adults only    3.8   4.6   4.5
+    ## 2 Everyone       1     5     4.3
+    ## 3 Mature         1     5     4.2
+    ## 4 Teen           2     5     4.2
+    ## 5 Unrated        4.1   4.1   4.1

 By looking at this graph, it seems that there is some relationship between content rating and app rating.
-For the everyone category, which we know from the univariate analysis is the most popular, we see that the median is higher than every other level except for adults only.
+For the everyone category, which we know from the univariate analysis is the most popular, we see that the median is 4.3, which is higher than every other level except for adults only.
 However, Everyone also has the most low outliers.
 Mature and Teen have very close medians to each other, although Teen rated apps seem to have slightly higher ratings.
-Adults only actually has the highest median rating out of all of the categories, with no outliers.
-Unrated has few observations, but a median that is close to 4.
+Adults only actually has the highest median rating out of all of the categories of 4.5, with no outliers.
+Unrated has few observations, but a median of 4.1.

 ![](final-writeup_files/figure-gfm/andsimp-rating-1.png)<!-- -->

+    ## # A tibble: 3 x 4
+    ##   androidver_simp      min   max   med
+    ##   <chr>              <dbl> <dbl> <dbl>
+    ## 1 1-4                  1       5   4.2
+    ## 2 5-8                  1       5   4.3
+    ## 3 Varies with Device   1.9     5   4.3

 For each level of Android Device, there are a pretty significant amount of outliers, which in this case represent apps with low ratings.
 As the